PearlL0700/FRC-6800-Contributions/Kinematics-Control-Elevator-Arm/README_Elevarm.md

 ### Safety and Coordination

-By combining forward and reverse kinematics, the system maintains **closed-loop awareness** of the elevator–arm configuration.
+By combining forward and inverse kinematics, the system maintains **closed-loop awareness** of the elevator–arm configuration.
 This prevents illegal states (like exceeding height limits or unsafe angles) and lets the elevator and arm move in coordinated trajectories instead of independently.

 This approach improved reliability and made debugging easier compared to directly commanding motor positions, while also providing a strong foundation for safe, state-based control and future iterations.